 Marian Hebb Research Grants cover only the research phase of a work-in-progress or project.
 The realization of your work or project will usually extend beyond the grant term.
-Your research grant project and term should be restricted to activities, travel and expenses required to conduct the proposed research and briefly assimilate it for inclusion in your larger project.
+Your research grant project and term should be restricted to activities, travel and expenses required to conduct the proposed research and briefly assimilate it for inclusion in your work-in-progress or larger project.

-Subsistence and/or expenses required to complete, revise, publish or produce your work are ineligible.
+You may not use the grant to complete, revise, produce or publish your work.
 Funded research activities should begin within one year of results notification and be completed within one year of the start of your grant term.